vermashresth/contributions/README.md

 Making a new branch for each set of related changes will make it easier for someone reviewing your branch to see what you are doing.

 Choose an informative name for the branch to remind yourself and the rest of us what the changes in the branch are for.
 Branch names like add-ability-to-fly or buxfix-for-issue-42 clearly describe the purpose of the branch.
-Always make your branch from my-project/master so that you are basing your changes on the latest version of the repository.
+*Always make your branch from my-project/master so that you are basing your changes on the latest version of the repository*.
 ```bash
 # Update the mirror of trunk
 git fetch astropy